Enjoy the Benefits of Yoga For Kids with a Homeschool Yoga Practice

 In nearly every Montessori classroom, you’ll find children participating in yoga.
 The entire class may take part at once, or a station may be set up with pose cards for the children to practice independently.

 If you think about it, these two make an excellent pair.
 Both approaches flow with a certain, never forced order.
 Both are known for their ability to bring calm, focus, and joy.
 Yoga for kids (and adults) can bring about remarkable benefits.
 When combined with Montessori education, you’ve got a winning combination!
 Beginning a homeschool yoga practice is easy.

 A Montessori education is unlike anything else.
 Yoga is a form of movement unlike anything else.
 While Maria Montessori did not teach it, she did encourage purposeful movement.
 We find movement with care, grace, mindfulness, and awareness incorporated into everything she taught.
 Children in a Montessori setting move unlike children in any other education approach.
 This integrates perfectly with yoga!

 Personal space and order are valued in both as well.
 In yoga, we have our mat.
 In Montessori, we have our work mat.
 These don’t exist because we’re trying to separate ourselves.
-They exist for order, visual-spatial balance, space to focus, and more.
+They exist for order, visual-spatial balance, space to focus, promotion of good work habits, and more.
 Sometimes we may do “partner poses” or work on lessons together.
 This only happens when both individuals are ready and willing.

 “An education capable of saving humanity is no small undertaking: it involves the spiritual development of man, the enhancement of his value as an individual, and the preparation of young people to times in which they live.”